martin-martin/smartest_algorithm/ML_report_Enron.md

 I had a little trouble here when trying to find the `max()` value of the columns I had plotted.
 My code only returned `NaN` as the max.
 After a while I figured that this is because the `'NaN'` values were actually **strings**, not `None` type.
 So I went ahead to transform them into actual `NaN`, to finally find and remove the row containing the outlier.

 ## Validation
+Which of the two am I gonna favor?
+What does each or the other mean exactly?
+High **precision** means that the people I identify as POI are actually POIs, however I might not detect some of them.
+High **recall** means that I'm very likely to find all of the POIs, however I might also flag some innocent people falsely as POIs.

 ### Precision
 Precision = TP / FP + TP